herf/dmerge/README.md

 dmerge
 ======

+November 2003

-Merge web logfiles by date
+Merge load-balanced web logfiles by date

+To use: dmerge logs* > merged